apacheignite/yardstick-ignite/README.md

 # apt-get install git
 ```

-* Clone this repository (on all nodes path should be the same) and build project.
+* Clone this repository and build project on one of amazon instances.
+Yardstick will copy the binary on all nodes self.

 ```
 git clone https://github.com/gridgain/yardstick-ignite